miguelg719/browser-use-blog/_posts/browser-use.md

 - Enhanced focus on high-value strategic work
 <!-- - Reduced cognitive fatigue -->

 Today, with the rise of AI models like Llama 3.2, the dream is becoming a reality.
-The power of LLMs has reshaped how computers understand intent, and Llama models excel at understanding you, your questions, and your needs.
+The power of LLMs has reshaped how computers understand intent, and Llama models excel at understanding you, your questions, your needs.
 Other providers are already offering similar capabilities (most of the times behind closed curtains and paywalls) but Meta's commitment to open source provides a long-term advantage.
 No matter where the current ceiling is, open source development is always catching up to the latest advancements by private companies thanks to efforts like Llama.
 By leveraging open source development, a small team can build products that compete with large companies within a fraction of the cost and without compromising performance.
 This is the power of open source.

 ### **Browser-Use Llama**